 The DS multisite runs on WordPress, an open-source content management system used on over a quarter of the top 10 million websites worldwide—the most widely used, fastest growing platform our students can learn.
-Complementing WordPress on the DS multisite are a host of contemporary Genesis themes to customize the look of sites, and a wide range of WordPress plugins to extend site functionality far beyond simple blogs.
-In addition, students login, and have the opportunity to promote their site content, via a connection with the very large world of WordPress.com.
+Complementing WordPress on the DS multisite are a host of contemporary Genesis themes to customize the look of sites, and a wide range of WordPress plugins to extend site functionality far beyond simple blogs—and far beyond options available on WordPress.com, with which students can nonetheless connect to promote their DS content more broadly.
 Our students thus develop important transferable skills in digital scholarship, public digital communication, and web authoring.

 What exactly is public digital scholarship?
 Perhaps it is best defined from the outside in: liberal arts scholarship spans the sciences and humanities, for which digital scholarship takes a number of forms and may be directed toward a public audience.
 There are thus three innovative features of public digital scholarship: the first is the recognition of broadly common scholarly pursuits across a wide range of fields; the second involves how digital technologies accompany this range of scholarly pursuits; and the third involves how these technologies can facilitate the sharing of scholarly process and product with a variety of interested publics.
 Public digital scholarship is thus engaged scholarship, across multiple dimensions.

 Though student work on the DS multisite involves more than simply blogging, writing is often key to public digital scholarship.
 Cathy Davidson, a noted scholar of English, digital media, and interdisciplinarity, says in Writing (in Public) Across the Curriculum,